-Position Information The Sonoma County Regional Parks Department is looking for energetic individuals currently enrolled in workforce development programs to complete ecological restoration and environmental projects!
+Position Information The Sonoma County Regional Parks Department is looking for energetic individuals enrolled in workforce development programs to complete ecological restoration and park infrastructure and maintenance projects!

 Are you interested in working outdoors?
 Do you enjoy hands-on projects?
 Is being of service to your community and the environment important to you?
 Please note:

 To be considered for this opportunity, you must be enrolled in a formal workforce development program.
 Examples: Conservation Corps North Bay, SAY (Social Advocates for Youth), etc.